abhay14kumar/MarketMindAI/knowledge/topics/marketmind-modules/source-registry/README.md

 **Source Registry**.
 Keep detailed teaching material in `academy/` and link it here rather than duplicating it.

+## Operational Visibility

+The registry establishes trust and reachability; discovery scans registered or user-supplied trusted URLs.
+A reachable source can still yield no documents when links are dynamic or protected.
+MarketMind surfaces HTTP status, HTML bytes, scanned-link counts, PDF-link counts, and recommendations.
+NSE currently uses the generic crawler and explicitly reports its known limitation while an NSE-specific implementation remains planned.

+The enterprise layer adds trust-aware connector selection, automatic format detection, company/document coverage, crawl metrics, and a unified activity timeline.
+Source Registry remains the governance system of record; connectors remain replaceable outbound adapters.

 ## Learning Path

 | Level | Expected capability |